Abdul Jabbar (singer)

 Mohammad Abdul Jabbar (10 February 1938 – 30 August 2017) was a Bangladeshi singer.
 "Tumi Ki Dekhechho Kobhu Jiboner Porajoy", "Salam Salam Hajar Salam" and "Joy Bangla, Banglar Joy" were three of his songs which made it to the top 20 all-time Bangla songs in 2006 survey by the BBC Bangla.
 He was awarded Ekushey Padak in 1980 and Independence Day Award in 1996 by the Government of Bangladesh.

 Early life and career

-Jabbar was born in Kushtia.
+Abdul Jabbar was born in Kushtia.
 He passed SSC in 1956.
-He first took music lesson from Muhammad Osman in Kushtia and later from Moksed Ali Shai, Lutfel Haque and Shibkumar Chatterjee in Kolkata.
-In 1958, lyricist Azizur Rahman helped Jabbar get listed as an artiste of the radio station.
+He first took music lessons from Muhammad Osman in Kushtia and later from Moksed Ali Shai, Lutfel Haque and Shibkumar Chatterjee in Kolkata.
+In 1958, lyricist Azizur Rahman helped Abdul Jabbar get listed as an artiste of the radio station.
 He debuted his playback singing career in 1962 with music director Robin Ghosh.
 In 1964, he was enlisted as a TV artiste.

-In 1969, Jabbar founded a musical group Bangabandhu Shilpagosthi.
+In 1969, Abdul Jabbar founded a musical group Bangabandhu Shilpagosthi.
 On 25 March 1971, he crossed the border into India and gradually joined a host of artistes of the Swadhin Bangla Betar Kendra.